Susan Campbell Bartoletti. They Called Themselves the K.K.K.: The Birth of an American Terrorist

 Dave Reay.
 Your Planet Needs You!: A Kid's Guide to Going Green.
 (Macmillan Children's Books, 2009)

 Adam Selzer.
 The Smart Aleck's Guide to American History.
 (Delacorte, 2010)

-weighty issues as the place of stupid hats at major junctions of history, who was the most boring
+issues as the place of stupid hats at major junctions of history, who was the most boring president we

-president we ever had, and why Americans have smelled so bad for so long.
-Read this along side your
+ever had, and why Americans have smelled so bad for so long.
+Read this along side your real history text

 James L. Swanson.
 Bloody Times: The Funeral of Abraham Lincoln and the Manhunt for Jefferson